TecnologiadeRaiz/en/9-Field-test.md

 ---

-#### Second test
+#### "El Montecito" y "Casa Grande"

 Our next field test was carried out in the community network in our territory.
-Here MonteLibre allows 60 families from two neighboring villages to access communication.
+Here [MonteLibre](https://libregrande.online/) allows 60 families from two neighboring villages to access communication.

 ![](images/8-jmariancho.jpeg)